 You can view, download, comment on and even listen to the strategy at www.dundeecreates.com, as it includes a complete audio version – thanks to Fleet Collective who led the design and digital development of the Strategy.

-The Strategy launch event at DCA on Tuesday 17th October brought in key speakers, including; Gillian Easson of Creative Dundee; Beth Bate of DCA; and John Kampfner of Creative Industries Federation, to talk about the opportunities ahead of the city.
+The Strategy launch event at DCA on Tuesday 17th October 2017 brought together key speakers, including; Gillian Easson of Creative Dundee; Beth Bate of DCA; and John Kampfner of Creative Industries Federation, to talk about the opportunities ahead of the city.
 You can rewatch the video from the event on Creative Dundee’s facebook page.